SenseLogic/CIBYL/README.md

 puts fibonacci( 5 );
 ```

-Cibyl can be customized to use alternative keywords and case conventions :
+Optionally, Cibyl can be customized to use alternative keywords and case conventions :

 ```ruby
 struct POINT